 The NSW coastline has come under increasing pressure as it continues to attract many new residents and visitors seeking the lifestyle and environment of coastal living.
 Planning for coastal communities must balance the need to provide jobs, housing, facilities and transport for a growing population while maintaining the coast's unique qualities.

-The Government has asked for feedback from councils and the community on a draft Planning Circular that proposes giving councils clear advice on how buyers of coastal properties should be informed about hazards such as erosion and flooding.
-Submissions have closed and Planning & Infrastructure is now reviewing the comments received.
+The NSW Government has issued a Planning Circular that gives councils clear advice on how buyers of coastal properties should be informed about hazards such as erosion and flooding.

 Coastal Protection Package